 The Biomedical Engineering Department and Center for Biomedical Informatics at Wake Forest School of Medicine will offer several summer research opportunities in 2022 focusing on Imaging and Mechanics-based Projects on Accidental Cases of Trauma (IMPACT) and other biomedical engineering and informatics topics.
 Students selected for this Research Experience for Undergraduates (REU) program will receive a stipend and on-campus housing.
 The research internship program will be offered between May 29th and August 6th, 2022.

 Research Project Highlights

 Exciting biomedical engineering projects are offered on topics including:

 - Osteoporosis prevention

 - Biomechanical characterization of injury mechanisms

 - Biomedical informatics

-Learn more and read the research project descriptions (PDF).
+Learn more and view our program's research project descriptions (PDF).

 How to Apply